turinglabsorg/datahub-learn/network-documentation/celo/tutorial/celo-hardhat-deploy-and-nft-app.md

  setBalanceArray(balances);
  }
 ```
-This code work accessing the smart contract using  ```kit.web3.eth.Contract...```,The code has 2 arrays one with user address and the other with list NFTs id , when use ***balanceOfBatch*** will return a array with each NFT that the user has depends on the balance the code will show a specific image for each array combination,example: if balanceOfBatch returns ***[1,0,0,0,0]*** the code will show this image
+This code work accessing the smart contract using  ```kit.web3.eth.Contract...```,The code has 2 arrays one with user address and the other with list NFTs id , when call the function ***balance Of Batch*** in contract will return an array with each NFT that the user has,Depends on the balance the code will show a specific image for each array combination,example: if balanceOfBatch returns ***[1,0,0,0,0]*** the code will show this image
 ![village](https://user-images.githubusercontent.com/52639395/115546874-ee711e80-a27b-11eb-90e5-2febf733aabc.jpg)

-Open the file ```src/MintNFT.js```,this code work getting the balance like the ***Images.js***,write the code below to showing the button to mint  the NFT
+Open the file ```src/MintNFT.js```,this code work getting the balance like the ***Images.js***,Write the code below to show the buttons to mint the NFT

-the code below work like the Images.js ,but it's create a button only if is possible to mint the NFT
+the code below work like the Images.js ,But it's create a button only if is possible to mint the NFT.
 ```javascript
  //Access a the contract
         const contract = new kit.web3.eth.Contract(data.abi, "0x47A424A0975924C3d177470C519C8DBA37e16Ec9")